Best Cordless Impact Wrench for 2020

 The downside to this one is that although it’s the cream of the crop, it’s also expensive as it comes with a Kit that consists of 2 Li-ion batteries, 20V charger and a blow-molded case.
-Click here to view the current cheapest price – as of early 2017, it stands at $368.22 on Amazon (the least expensive we could find).
+Click here to view the current cheapest price – as of early 2020, it stands as one of the least expensive on Amazon.

 If you’re looking for something a bit more within your budget, read on.

 Smaller, lighter, less powerful, cheaper.
 That’s what you get with the DCF880HM2.